Andy Woodman: Coaching

-Management

 Whitehawk

 Woodman was appointed to his first managerial role on 1 February 2017 at National League South club Whitehawk.
 He left the club later that year after ensuring National League South safety.

 Bromley

 On 29 March 2021, he left his position as Head of Goalkeeping at Arsenal and was appointed as the new manager of National League club Bromley.
 After guiding the club to the play-offs on the final day of the season, Woodman was awarded the league's Manager of the Month award for May 2021.
 They lost the play-off quarter-final 3–2 to Hartlepool United.

 On 18 January 2022, Bromley announced that they had received an official approach from League One side Gillingham for permission to speak to Woodman regarding their managerial vacancy.
 Bromley went on to say that permission had been granted for both parties to speak.
 On 30 January Bromley announced that Woodman would stay on as manager after turning down the approach from Gillingham.

 In May 2022, Woodman won his first trophy as a manager, the FA Trophy, defeating Wrexham in the final.

 A strong start to the 2023–24 season saw Woodman awarded the Manager of the Month award for a second time for September 2023, guiding his side to nineteen points from a possible twenty-one.
 Having finished 2023 in second place, he won the award for a second time in the season for December.
 In May 2024, Bromley won the 2024 National League play-off final which saw the club promoted to the EFL for the first time in their history.

 In their first season in the Football League, Bromley finished 11th.
 They also reached the third round of the FA Cup where they took the lead against Newcastle United before losing 3–1.
 In the 2025–26 season, Bromley claimed their first EFL Cup win after defeating Ipswich Town on penalties in the first round.
 On 15 August 2025, Woodman signed a new contract extension to keep him with Bromley until the summer of 2028.

+Woodman was named EFL League Two Manager of the Month following a run of five wins from five matches that saw the Ravens end 2025 top of the league.

+On 18 April 2026, following Notts County's 2–1 defeat to Barnet, Bromley were promoted to League One for the first time in the club's history.
+The following day, Woodman was named League Two Manager of the Season at the 2026 EFL Awards.